 Presentation Guidelines: Breads

-- To acquire skills in planning, purchasing, preparing and serving breads in meals and snacks.
+- To acquire skills in planning, purchasing, preparing, and serving bread in meals and snacks.

-- To learn scientific principles related to the safe care and handling of breads.
+- To learn scientific principles related to the safe care and handling of bread.

-- To learn about the variety of grains used in breads.
+- To learn about the variety of grains used in bread.

-- To learn about the nutritional contributions of breads and their place on the Food Guide Pyramid.
+- To learn about the nutritional contributions of bread and its place on My Plate.

-- 9-10, 11-13 – Demonstrate mastery of preparation steps and nutritional contribution of product chosen to represent a healthy choice of breads.
+- 8-10, 11-13: Demonstrate mastery of preparation steps and nutritional contribution of product chosen to represent a healthy bread choice.

 Individuals or teams may compete.